 “I often use hockey analogies with my team,” says Holdsworth.
 “I tell them selling is a team sport.
 It’s not all up to one person — everyone has a different role and we all have to play them effectively.”

-Holdsworth, who joined MTS in January 2016, says his team works with the largest customers at MTS including the provincial government and Crown corporations, school divisions, special operating agencies and large enterprise customers such as Great-West Life.
+Holdsworth, who joined Bell MTS in January 2016, says his team works with the company’s largest customers including the provincial government and Crown corporations, school divisions, special operating agencies and large enterprise customers such as Great-West Life.
 Far from likening his squad to a young group of players like the current Winnipeg Jets, Holdsworth would compare his group to a team of seasoned veterans.

 From the minors to ‘The Show’